VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 </script>
 ```

-First a new World called `My World` is created, you have to specified at which 3D coordonate you want to create it.
+First a new World called `My World` is created, you have to specified at which 3D coordonates you want to create it.
 Here we take a random location in Lyon.
 We also scpecified our root gameobject which is here called `GameManager`

-Then a `LocalGame` is instanciate, to start it you need to pass a world and a path to a config file.
+Then a [LocalGame](../../src/Templates/LocalGame/LocalGame.js) is instanciate, to start it you need to pass a world and a path to a config file.

-Créer un ficher `local_game_config.json` dans le dossier assets/config ([see also](../../examples/assets/config/local_game_config.json)) et copiez-y :
+Create a file `local_game_config.json` in the folder ./assets/config/local_game_config.json ([local_game_config.json](../../examples/assets/config/local_game_config.json)) and copy the following code :

 ```json
 {